The Best Single Malt Scotch Whisky To Sip On Without Burning A Hole In Your Pocket

 A soft, sweet-spicy whisky from Scotland’s oldest working distillery has been declared the world’s top single malt Scotch.
-Aged in three types of wood and boasting a 45% ABV, the amber comes at a price of only USD 55 (THB 1,897 approx.).
+Aged in three types of wood and boasting a 45% ABV, the amber comes at a price of only USD 55 (INR 4,512 approx.).
 Here’s all about it.

 One of the most prestigious competitions in the world of all things heady – the International Wines and Spirits Competition (IWSC) awards the most exceptional spirits from around the world, giving each a score out of 100.
 The 2023 edition saw several quality libations receiving medals – double gold, gold, silver, bronze.
 And of thousands of whisky entries, Glenturret Triple Wood 2022 was crowned the best single malt Scotch with 99 points.
 Produced by Scotland’s oldest names in the business – dating as far back as 1763 – the dram is creamy and spicy.
 Best part?
 It will only set you back by USD 54.96.